 The Metropolitan Cathedral is without a doubt one of the most important buildings in Mexico City’s historical center.
 Beyond its religious significance, it contains a summary of five centuries worth of Mexican art and architecture.
 Built on the remains of an Aztec temple in what was the center of the Aztec capital of Tenochtitlan, the colonizing Spaniards built the most grandiose church in all of the Americas.
-Its imposing size, its fascinating history and its beautiful art and architecture make this one of the most outstanding buildings in the country.
+Its imposing size, fascinating history and beautiful art and architecture make this one of the most outstanding buildings in the country.

 History of the Metropolitan Cathedral

 When the Spaniards leveled the pre-Hispanic Aztec city of Tenochtitlan and decided to build their new city upon it, one of the first priorities was the construction of a church.
 Conscious of this, the conquistador Hernán Cortes ordered the construction of a church and assigned Martin de Sepulveda the task of building it on the remains of the Aztec temples.
 Between 1524 and 1532, Sepulveda built a small east-west facing church in the Moorish style.

 Some years later, Carlos V appointed it the cathedral, but it was inadequate for the number of worshipers and deemed too modest to serve as the cathedral of the capital of New Spain.
 A new construction began under the supervision of Claudio de Arciniega, who drew inspiration from the cathedral in Seville.
 The foundations of the new church were laid during the 1570s, but the builders encountered various challenges that slowed the project’s conclusion.
 Because of the soft subsoil, it was determined that using limestone would cause the building to sink further, so they switched to volcanic rock which was both resistant and much lighter.